Types of Head Boxes and Their Working Principles

 Innovative Design for Optimal Stock Distribution

-Precise Flow Control
+Precise Approach Flow Control

 - High-precision valve systems combined with built-in sensors for real-time monitoring of stock pressure and flow rate ensure even distribution of stock across the full width of the forming fabric.